Discrete Fracture Network (DFN) User Guide

 Advanced Statistical Analysis

-VRGS includes advanced statistical tools for analyzing fracture data, based on techniques from the literature and FracPaQ.
+VRGS includes statistical tools for analyzing fracture data, based on techniques from the literature and FracPaQ.
+Distribution fitting runs automatically when a DFN is created from groups that carry trace geometry; the Fisher statistics below underpin set derivation and the match-quality scoring.

 Distribution Fitting